ankitsxchdeva/keykobo-database/README.md

 # keykobo database

-The goal of this project is very simple.
-To document every single keykobo set that is produced.
+The goal of this project is very simple: to document every single keykobo set that is produced.
 Heavily inspired by the [matrix keycap info site](https://matrixzj.github.io/).